 - A website builder to give your site and booking flow a cohesive look and feel while optimizing for conversions

 Here’s where the real magic lies.
-If you’ve dreamt of having a central place to manage your reservations and operation instead of flipping through a day planner or running around with a walkie-talkie — this is it.
+If you’ve dreamt of having a central place to manage your reservations and operation instead of flipping through a daily planner or running around with a radio — this is it.

 After setting up your online booking system, which requires adding your product details for front-end booking (above) and connecting to essential third-party integrations (below), everything automatically runs in the background.

 You simply have to check-in/out guests, enter new bookings from calls or walk-ins, make changes to existing bookings, like issuing refunds, assign inventory and staff to individual activities, and review your day-to-day happenings.
 It’s all quick, easy, and clickable.